brogers5/chocolatey-package-messenger/DESCRIPTION.md

 Choose the exact message you want to reply to or forward, right in your chat.

-#### PAYMENTS - Send money to friends & family

-Send and receive money securely and easily by adding your debit card, PayPal account or reloadable prepaid card.

-Available in the US only.
-Single-source cards eligible for sending money only.

 #### BUSINESS - Connect with businesses

 Find deals, make reservations and get customer support by chatting with your favorite businesses right from Messenger.